 In the last few years, we’ve all become used to being able to access services quickly and easily online – with just the tap of a finger.
 Here at the eHealth Centre of Excellence, we are committed to providing digital choices for patients to access care – when and where they need it.

 As you’ll see in the video on the left, the digital health tools supported by our team are making the healthcare system more accessible to patients/caregivers and much easier to navigate.
-Some of these tools are used by your doctor and other care providers to securely access important healthcare data in real-time so they can make informed decisions regarding your care quickly.
+Some of these tools are used by your doctor and clinicians in your circle of care to securely access important healthcare data in real-time so they can make informed decisions regarding your care quickly.

 |We’re also supporting electronic referral (eReferral), which is not only reducing wait times but also giving you better access to your appointment information.
 You can opt to receive email notifications regarding the status of your referral, and once your appointment is accepted, you can receive an email with the appointment time, location, and any other relevant instructions (i.e., no eating two hours prior to appointment).|